Recovering from birth is a serious business and requires proper nourishment and nutrition. These are the top nutrients moms need in postpartum.

-It’s no secret that our bodies go through quite a bit through the process of pregnancy and birth.
+It’s no secret that our bodies go through quite a bit through pregnancy and birth.
 But the journey doesn’t end when the baby is born.

 Nutrition and postpartum healing

-Nutrition is such a crucial aspect of postpartum healing, recovery, and revitalization on many levels.
-One of the reasons postpartum can be so difficult is because we’re already in a depleted state, and more and more demands are placed on us by the simple nature of healing from birth and caring for a newborn.
+Nutrition is crucial to postpartum healing, recovery, and revitalization on many levels.
+One of the reasons postpartum can be so tricky is because we’re already in a depleted state, and more and more demands are placed on us by the simple nature of healing from birth and caring for a newborn.

 We need a ton of nutrients to heal and replenish post-birth and restore our levels that are naturally depleted through pregnancy.Kim Perez

-Many women are surprised to learn that postpartum – particularly the early weeks – is a more nutritionally demanding time period than pregnancy and, arguably, any other point in life.
-Our needs for most nutrients increase, especially with lactation – in many cases, by more than half (1).
+Many women are surprised to learn that postpartum – particularly the early weeks – is a more nutritionally demanding period than pregnancy and, arguably, any other point in life.
+Our needs for most nutrients increase, especially with lactation – in many cases, by more than half.

-Meeting these high demands is important for postpartum health, affecting everything from wound healing to hormone balance, energy, building resilience against stress, supporting mental and emotional health, and more.
+Meeting these high demands is essential for postpartum health, affecting everything from wound healing to hormone balance and energy, building resilience against stress, supporting mental and emotional health, and more.

 Breastfeeding and nutrition suggestions

-On top of pregnancy itself, if we’re breastfeeding, we need even more to pass nutrients to our babies while ensuring we have enough for ourselves, too.
+On top of pregnancy, if we’re breastfeeding, we need even more to pass nutrients to our babies while ensuring we have enough for ourselves.
 You can read more about breastfeeding nutrition in this detailed post.

 Unfortunately, there are no nutrient intake guidelines for non-breastfeeding women specific to the postpartum period, which is frustrating.